By Dr. Caitlin Grant, BSc, DVM

 - The Association of American Feed Control Officials (AAFCO) (2): minimum (and sometimes maximum) requirements that must be in the food.

-Commercial pet food that is sold will have a nutritional adequacy statement on the label that says the food is formulated to meet the requirements for a certain life stage (growth, lactation and gestation, or adult maintenance).
-This means that the food contains all of the nutrients in the correct proportions – or in simpler terms, is complete and balanced, for that life stage.
-You should find a food that is intended to be fed for growth.
+Commercial dog food has a nutritional adequacy statement on the label that says the food is formulated to meet the requirements for a certain life stage (growth, lactation and gestation, or adult maintenance).
+This means that the dog food contains all of the nutrients in the correct proportions – or in simpler terms, is complete and balanced, for that life stage.
+You should find a puppy food that is intended to be fed for growth.

-Next you need to decide whether to feed dry kibble, canned food, or a combination.
+Next you need to decide whether to feed dry kibble, wet food (also referred to as canned food), or a combination.
 There is no research to support that one food form is better than the other and so this choice is really based on personal preference.

 - Dry food: can be more convenient since it does not have to be refrigerated and is also usually less expensive.